-The Modern Infertility Crisis: Why It's Not Your Fault You're Having Trouble Getting Pregnant
+The Modern Fertility Crisis: Why It's Not Your Fault You're Having Trouble Getting Pregnant

 Here at mbg, we're all about shining a light on complicated health issues that aren't adequately or thoroughly discussed elsewhere.
-A prime example: infertility.
-The truth is, infertility is an uncomfortable topic, and as a result, people don't talk about it.
+A prime example: fertility struggles.
+The truth is, fertility struggles are an uncomfortable topic, and as a result, people don't talk about it.
 This leads to couples experiencing more anxiety, stress, and confusion than they ever should on their journey to starting a family—with women often bearing the brunt of the burden.
-So, as part of Infertility Awareness Week, we're shining the light on the surprising, lesser known contributors to the growing infertility problem in this country so we're all more informed and empowered.
+So, as part of Fertility Awareness Week, we're shining the light on the surprising, lesser known contributors to the growing fertility problem in this country so we're all more informed and empowered.

 Once upon a time, you probably spent a lot of time and energy trying to avoid pregnancy at all costs—after all, going to college or grad school, paying off student loans, or launching a career with a little one in tow just isn’t feasible, or even desirable, for many couples.
 So, it can be a weird shift when you do want to have a baby (and have lots of unprotected sex to make one) and nothing happens.

 For more and more people, trying and trying with zero results is becoming a reality.
-Over 6 million couples in the U.S. (or 1 in 6) experience infertility, which is defined as not being able to get pregnant after a year or more of unprotected sex—and that number isn’t likely to drop anytime soon.
+Over 6 million couples in the U.S. (or 1 in 6) struggle becoming pregnant or sustaining pregnancy—and that number isn’t likely to drop anytime soon.
 “Infertility is definitely on the rise,” says Felice Gersh, M.D., OB/GYN, founder of the Integrative Medical Group of Irvine and the author of PCOS SOS.
 “About 10 to 15 percent of couples are stated to have infertility, but in my personal observation, it’s higher than that.”

-Women often blame themselves for infertility, but it’s not their fault.
+Women often blame themselves for fertility struggles, but it’s not their fault.

 Of course, we always hear one common (and incredibly oversimplified) explanation for not being able to conceive: fertility naturally declines with age and women are waiting longer to have children than ever before.
 But, while it’s true that both egg quality and quantity diminish with age, it’s only one piece of a very complex fertility puzzle.

-While roughly a third of infertility cases can be attributed to solely the woman (not all of which are even due to age), a third can be attributed to solely the man, and the other third are due to combination of unknown factors stemming from both partners, says Rachel A. McConnell, M.D., a fertility specialist at Columbia University Fertility Center.
+While roughly a third of these cases can be attributed to solely the woman (not all of which are even due to age), a third can be attributed solely to the man, and the other third are due to combination of unknown factors stemming from both partners, says Rachel A. McConnell, M.D., a fertility specialist at Columbia University Fertility Center.

 “Many women shoulder the responsibility of being unable to conceive,” says Aumatma Shah, N.D., naturopathic doctor and author of Fertility Secrets: What Your Doctor Didn't Tell You About Baby-Making.
 “They’re quick to assume it's their fault or that their bodies are failing them, but there are so many factors at play, whether it’s sperm quality, age, egg quality, hormonal imbalances, or even lifestyle and environmental factors that used to be less of a concern in previous generations such as higher levels of toxins our environment.”